seliger/tippe4hcomp/content/resources/computer-project/index.md

 ### Computer Forensics

-(id theft, online bullying, ethical use of technology, responsible social media use)
+(identity theft, online bullying, ethical use of technology, responsible social media use)

-**Beginner Computer Forensics – Grades 3-5 –** Research and create a 3-5-minute presentation on one of the following topics.
+**Beginner – Computer Forensics – Grades 3-5 –** Research and create a 3-5-minute presentation on one of the following topics.
 Present to a group of peers and have an adult leader verify, create a YouTube or MP4 instructional video, or printed slides and notes using PowerPoint or similar presentation software.

 * Media Balance and Well Being
 * Privacy and Security